lethenju/databash/README.md

  # Print the number of lines created in the database
  source storage.sh GET_LINE_NUM "test2"

+ # Select the second value for the column name in the database
+ source storage.sh GET_VALUE "2" "name" "mydatabase"

 ```

-TODO : Get value of column for id

 #### Update

 TODO (Nothing implemented for now)